 - Policy owner: Pro Vice-Chancellor for research and innovation

-- Operational owner: director of Learning and Information Services
+- Operational owner: Head of Library Services

-- Policy coordinator: head of information resources
+- Policy coordinator: Head of Library Research Support

 - Monitoring board: Research and Innovation Committee